mozilla/www.ccadb.org/privacy.md

 This Privacy Policy Addendum (the “Addendum”) to the [Privacy Policy of The Linux Foundation](https://www.linuxfoundation.org/legal/privacy-policy?hsLang=en) (the “Privacy Policy”) provides additional specific details regarding the Common Certification Authority Database project community (the “CCADB”), an open source project hosted and supported by [The Linux Foundation](https://www.linuxfoundation.org/), and its collection, processing and sharing of personal information.
 Applicable terms used and not defined herein have the meanings and other provisions set forth in the Privacy Policy.

-The CCADB is a repository (“Repository”) of information about Certification Authorities (“CA”) whose certificates are included within the products and services of several Root Store Operators.
+The CCADB is a repository (“Repository”) of information about Certification Authorities (“CAs”) whose certificates are included within the products and services of several Root Store Operators.
 The CCADB is used to improve the security, transparency, and interoperability of publicly-trusted certificates.

 **Personal Information Collection, Use and Sharing**